1936 Catalan coup attempt: Background

 Since the late 19th century along traditional political groupings – Conservatives, Liberals, Carlists, Republicans – there were new currents emerging in Catalonia: Socialists, Communists, Anarchists and Catalan nationalists.
 The last two of these were getting increasingly popular.
 Their social basis partially overlapped, though the Anarchists catered mostly to urban proletariat, while the Catalanists tended to gain dynamics among the mid-lower strata.
 While competing in terms of popular mobilization, they nevertheless pursued the same anti-system and left-wing course.
 Following the fall of the monarchy in 1931 various currents of Catalanism converged in the Republican Left of Catalonia (Esquerra Republicana de Catalunya, ERC), the centre-left nationalist and federative party structure under the leadership of the left-wing independentist Francesc Macià, which dominated the autonomous Catalan parliament.
 The Anarchists, who by default boycotted any electoral action, focused rather on expansion of their nationwide trade union, Confederación Nacional de Trabajo (CNT).
 Their structures actively engaged against the state and in late 1933 managed to mount insurgent action in some parts of Catalonia.

 In October 1934 parts of Northern Spain were engulfed by revolutionary turmoil; the Generalitat de Catalunya took part of the revolution and declared a "Catalan State of the Spanish Federal Republic".
 The Anarchists did nothing to support their cause; instead, laboured to introduce their own anarcho-syndicalist communes.
 The ERC-controlled autonomous government of the Generalitat cracked down on anarchist structures; following outbursts of violence mutual aversion between the two was already bordering hostility.
-During the general elections of February 1936 the Anarchists hesitantly decided to support the Popular Front alliance, which included ERC, but soon truce gave way to tension.
+During the general elections of February 1936 the Anarchists hesitantly decided not to oppose the Popular Front alliance, which included ERC, but soon truce gave way to tension.
 In April the Anarchist hit-squad murdered Miquel Badia, who in 1934 engineered and executed the repressive anti-CNT campaign.
 The Catalanists themselves got increasingly divided over policy towards the central government and the radical Left.
 Many lambasted Generalitat for appeasement and demanded a more decisive stand.
 In May 1936 Estat Català (EC), a group which so far formed part of ERC, left the federation.